-Balm Africa Ministry exists to MAKE CHRIST KNOWN in the ailing world using Jesus’ model “one village at a time”.
+Balm Africa Concern exists to MAKE CHRIST KNOWN in the ailing world using Jesus’ model “one village at a time”.
 Our motivation is derived from Jeremiah 8:22,

 “Is there not balm in Gilead?
 Is there no physician there?
 Why then has the health of the daughter of my people not been restored”?
 ESV